-- In a medium bowl, whisk 1 cup of coconut flour, ½ a teaspoon of salt and 1 teaspoon of baking soda.
+- In a medium bowl, whisk 1 cup of coconut flour, ½ teaspoon salt and 1 teaspoon baking soda.

-- In a second bowl, whisk ½ a cup plus 1 Tablespoon of honey, 1 cup of coconut milk, 6 eggs, 4 Tablespoons of coconut oil and 4 teaspoons of vanilla (you could mix the wet ingredients in a blender if desired).
+- In a second bowl, whisk ½ cup plus 1 Tablespoon honey, 1 cup coconut milk, 6 eggs, 4 Tablespoons coconut oil and 4 teaspoons vanilla (you could mix the wet ingredients in a blender if desired).